Buni Jezercë

-Big lake of Buni Jezercë (Liqeni i Madh i Buni Jezercës) is one of the largest lakes in the Albanian Alps found in the north of Albania.
+Buni Jezercë (Liqeni i Madh i Buni Jezercës) is one of the largest lakes in the Albanian Alps found in the north of Albania.
 Big Lake is on an altitude of 1792 m above sea level and is the largest of the 6 lakes found in the Buni Jezercë (meaning 'Valley of the Lakes') near the Montenegrin border.
 Many high peaks surround the lake, including Maja e Jezercës with a height of 2694 m.
 This large mountain lake has an estimated maximum length of 380 m and a maximum width of 200 m.
 The area of the lake is almost five hectares.